lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 ### _Boundary conditions and continuous principal quantum numbers_

-For a fixed spherical potential, the radial Schrodinger equation (aka "partial wave")
+For a fixed spherical potential, the solution to the radial Schrodinger equation (aka "partial wave")
 <i>&phi;<sub>l</sub></i> of quantum number _l_ and its energy are uniquely determined by the boundary condition at the augmentation radius _s_.
 This is normally given through the "logarithmic derivative function"